Mhawkins28/PinIt-Frontend/README.md

 MVP:

-As a user, I want to be able to add pins of my favorite locations.
+As a user, I want to be able to add pins of specified locations.
 <br>
 As a user, I would like the pins I create to be categorized by cities.
 <br>